eigerco/polkadot-native-storage/README.md

 sudo docker build -t "pns:Dockerfile" .
 ```

+Please note that building may require a lot of time and resources.
+Linux system is preffered to build the image.

 When the build is ready, you can check if you can see the image in the docker repository by running:
 ```bash
 sudo docker images